An image of writer Cam Williams, smiling

 He has been part of writers’ rooms for television series for Closer Productions (ABC’s Aftertaste) and Highview Productions (HBO/Stan’s The Tourist).

-Cam is on VicScreen’s Key Talent Placements Register for placement opportunities for local productions.
+Cam is on VicScreen’s Key Talent Placements Register for writing placement opportunities for television and film productions in Victoria, Australia.

 Bio

-As a copywriter he has worked with Disney, Amazon, Diageo (Captain Morgan), Boost Mobile, St. George and Netflix.
+As a copywriter he has worked with the ABC, Disney, Amazon, Diageo (Captain Morgan), Boost Mobile, St. George and Netflix.

 “…This refreshing take on Australian suburban drama defied expectations with its clever craftsmanship, skilful storytelling, and clear perspective.
 The delicate balance between humour and drama never wavered, maintaining the story’s tone throughout.
 And the stakes?
 Well, they were high—for both comatose mums and everyday childhood dramas.”